OHDSI/ShinyDeploy/Covid19PredictingHospitalizationInFluPatients/www/shinyDescription.md

-***Predicting Patients Requiring Hospitalization When Initially Presenting with Flu or Flu like symptoms (To be investigated for the use on Patients, with or suspected to have, Covid-19)***
+### Predicting Patients Requiring Hospitalization When Initially Presenting with Flu or Flu like symptoms (To be investigated for the use on Patients, with or suspected to have, Covid-19)

+**Development Status: Under Development**

 This shiny application contains the results of the internal and external validations of the models developed to predict risk of hospitalisation within 30 days of intitial presentation to a healthcare professional with symptoms.

 During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.

----
-### Development Status: Under Development
+### Abstract
 Below is the abstract of the manuscript that summarizes the findings:

 **Importance** COVID-19 is causing high mortality worldwide.
 Developing models that can quantify the risk of negative outcomes in patients infected with COVID-19 using their medical history could help countries develop strategies to shield the most vulnerable from the virus.